ENTITY ARCHITECTURE

 4Deploy Consistent Entity Schema

-5Build Cross-Site Authority Patterns
+5Build Cross-Platform Authority Patterns

 6Monitor Entity Recognition